compjour/compjour-class-site/source/tutorials/installing-python.md

 This of course is slower than just putting code in a script file and executing it.
 But when you don't know yet what the code should be, __iPython__ is a great environment for tinkering with code and seeing how each command works.

 Here's an animated GIF of the process.
-Note that at __line 4__, I hit the __Tab__ key to do an autocomplete, hence, the weird break in the code.
+Note that at __line 4__, I hit the __Tab__ key to do an autocomplete, hence, the weird break in the code:

+![img](/files/images/tutorials/python/example.py.ipython.gif)

 Speaking of the __Tab__ key: taking the 5 to 10 minutes to build the muscle memory needed to reflexively hit [__Tab__ to autocomplete commands in iPython](http://ipython.org/ipython-doc/stable/interactive/tutorial.html#tab-completion) is one of __the easiest things you can do__ to increase your short- and long-term success rate at programming.

-![img](/files/images/tutorials/python/example.py.ipython.gif)
+Check out the [official iPython tutorial](http://ipython.org/ipython-doc/stable/interactive/tutorial) for more tips and background on how to effectively work with Python.